sakopqiu/fe_misc/SEO.md

 #### Mobile friendly
 Google bot spawns two user agents for a specific web page, one for PC and one for mobile.
 In that sense, your web page will get a higher page rank if responsive design is applied.
-Most of the pages in CC are mobile friendly.
-The home page of TTCX is not mobile friendly.

 RDs and PMs should foresee the tradeoff of mobile-first development for longer and harder development experience.
 Nice to have
 Google provides the "search appearance" feature so that the user can be presented with a fancier search result.